magneticio/vamp.io/content/documentation/installation/installation.md

 Using one of the simplest Logstash configuration should be sufficient for dozens of request per second or even more.
 This also depends if ELK is used for custom application/service logs etc.

-For default `vamp.gateway-driver.haproxy` log format, Logstash configuration can be found on VGA project [page](https://github.com/magneticio/vamp-gateway-agent).
+Lagstash configuration used together with default `vamp.gateway-driver.haproxy` log format can be found [here](https://github.com/magneticio/vamp-docker/blob/master/clique-base/logstash/logstash.conf).
 It will transform logs to plain JSON which can be parsed easily later on (e.g. for Kibana visualization).
 Logstash command line parameter example can be found [here](https://github.com/magneticio/vamp-docker/blob/master/quick-start-marathon/supervisord.conf) (Logstash section).